 Adding vegetables to baking changes the texture of the final product.
 As I mentioned last week, vegetables contain fairly high levels of cellulose, a fibre.
 In fact cellulose makes up about one third of all vegetables.
 This cellulose serves a structural role in the plant cells, along with smaller polysaccharides called hemicellulose.
 The presence of both of these greatly changes the texture of the cake.
 The cellulose is broken down, in part, during the baking process and this also contributes to the structure (rising) of the cake.
 However, cellulose still maintains a crystalline structure at the high temperatures typical of baking, and these granules directly contribute to the texture of the cake.
 Studies have shown that smaller granules of cellulose can yield more favourable rising of bread and other baking allowing for a lighter consistency.

-gives lovely texture to Dee’s Chocolate cake!
+Beetroot gives a lovely texture to Dee’s Chocolate cake!

 The final word